SJTU-PLV/nominal-compcert-popl22-artifact/README.md

 - (Section 5.4.2) The thread-safe compilation is exactly the same as in Multi-Stack CompCert.
 The thread-safe linking is part of the CCAL framework which we do not include in this artifact.
-This is because the newest implementation of CCAL is based on a very old version of Coq (v8.4) which is not compatible with Coq v8.12 or CompCert v3.8.
-However, since the key concept of thread-safe linking (i.e., linking of multiple stacks, see [2]) is fully supported by our memory model with multiple and contiguous stacks, its realization is trivial once the CCAL framework is updated to Coq v8.12.
+This is because the newest implementation of CCAL is based on an older version of Coq (v8.4) which is not compatible with Coq v8.12 or CompCert v3.8.
+However, since the key concept of thread-safe linking (i.e., linking of multiple stacks, see [2]) is fully supported by our memory model with multiple and contiguous stacks, its realization is straightforward once the CCAL framework is updated to Coq v8.12.

 ## References